micnews/react-jw-player/README.md

 For more complex interaction, check out the container component example [here](#example-container-component)

 To generate preroll, supply the player with the `generatePrerollUrl` prop.
 This prop just needs to be a function that returns a valid VAST tag!
-See (Optional Configuration Props)[#optional-configuration-props] for more info.
+See [Optional Configuration Props](#optional-configuration-props) for more info.

 ## Required Props